BorisPlaton/typing_speed_trainer/README.md

 #### Application server

 The application uses `Redis` and `Postgres` databases.
 Also, JavaScript at the frontend uses API for generating random words.
-To simplify the setup process of all this services you already have a `docker-compose.dev.yml` file that has done it for you.
-You can start them with all necessarily environment variables via shell script `start_dev_environment.sh` that is placed in the `scripts` folder.
+To simplify the setup process of all these services you already have a `docker-compose.dev.yml` file that has done it for you.
+You can start them with all necessary environment variables via shell script `start_environment.sh` that is placed in the `scripts` folder.
 Type the following command to make it:
 ```
-$ . scripts/start_dev_environment.sh
+$ . scripts/start_environment.sh
 Creating network "typing_speed_trainer_default" with the default driver
 Creating typing_speed_trainer_dev_random_words_api_1 ... done
 Creating typing_speed_trainer_dev_database_1         ... done
 Creating typing_speed_trainer_dev_redis_1            ... done
+Success
 ```
-Afterwards, make migrations and run an application server:
+Afterwards, make migrations and run the application server:
 ```
 $ cd typing_speed_trainer
 $ python manage.py migrate
 $ python manage.py runserver
 ```
-To stop all of them you may run a shell script `down_dev_environment.sh` that is in the `scripts` folder too.
+To stop all of them you may run a shell script `down_environment.sh` that is in the `scripts` folder too.
 ```
-$ . scripts/down_dev_environment.sh
+$ . scripts/down_environment.sh
 Stopping typing_speed_trainer_dev_database_1         ... done
 Stopping typing_speed_trainer_dev_redis_1            ... done
 Stopping typing_speed_trainer_dev_random_words_api_1 ... done